 Understanding and measuring performance and satisfaction – and then acting upon it – will support your ongoing retention efforts.
 You’ll be more likely to keep highly-productive members of your team, and get the chance to solve any issues before you lose others.

 With the results of performance evaluation, you’re in a position to recognize and reward excellence.

-Again, this should be built into the company culture, not only as part of your formal performance reviews, but also more casual acts of appreciation, such as lunches out or simple workplace congratulations.
+Again, you should be built in to the company culture, not only as part of your formal performance reviews, but also more casual acts of appreciation, such as lunches out or simple workplace congratulations.